14thansen/Pantry-Prequel/README.md

 # Pantry Prequel
-Helps the user keep track of any food, and that food's expiration dates, in their pantry.
+## Helps the user keep track of any food, and that food's expiration dates, in their pantry.

+## Introduction
+As a poor college student, trying to eat healthily, I’ve wasted a lot of food by letting it get old.
+Whether my bread gets moldy or my milk goes sour I can never seem to finish the things I buy before they go bad; this happens in part because I forget about what food I have in the cupboard and also in part because I’m just not creative enough with food to know what to make.
+“The Pantry Prequel” will help take care of this problem by keeping track of what food the user has and reminding you when that food will expire.
+It will also provide recipes with the ingredients that are going to expire soon.
+In the future I plan to make this program a fully functional app with a handful of other features.

 ## Example Code
 This section of code checks all the food in your inventory to make sure it is not expiring within the next week.